give-india/frontend-developer-challenge/README.md

 ====================
 A simple radio style Youtube player that allows user to add a link to the playlist and play the songs first-in first-out.
 It also allows the user to increment or decrement the position of a song in the playlist as well as delete a song from the playlist.
+The app is persistent across tabs as well.

 Requirements
 ==============================================================